Skip to Content

 Reese's peanut buttercream frosting

-It compliments chocolate the best but I think you could use it on all types of baked goods.
-I’m even considering making whoopie pie short breads with it and some left over short bread Christmas cookies!
+It complements chocolate the best, but I think you could use it on all types of baked goods.
+I’m even considering making whoopie pie shortbread breads with it and some leftover shortbread Christmas cookies!

 Reese's peanut buttercream frosting - rich and decadent.

 The frosting is very easy to do.
 The hardest part is getting the foil off the candy.
-You can replace the bag of mini peanut butter cups with 12 full sized ups if you don’t have the small ones. (faster to peel the foil too!)
+You can replace the bag of mini peanut butter cups with 12 full-sized ones if you don’t have the small ones. (faster to peel the foil, too!)

 Decadent Reese's Peanut Buttercream Frosting